RayneYoruka/pi-hole-android-private-dns/README.md

 1. Ubuntu / Debain Based (Any Version)
 2. Pi-Hole Installed With Web Server
 3. Forward The Following Ports in TCP (`80,443,853`) to your Pihole instance.
+4. * This works as well with IPv6 only setups that only use IPv4 for local references.

 ## Installation